-Multiple sensors can be connected in two ways, directly connected to the unit (star topology) or "daisy chained" (linear topology) as shown in Figure 2.2g.
+Multiple sensors can be connected in two ways.
+They can all be directly connected to the unit, or they can be "daisy chained" as shown in Figure 2.2g.

-Figure 2.2g - Direct Connection (Star) and Daisy Chain Connection (Linear)
+Figure 2.2g - Direct Connection and Daisy Chain Connection

-Many factors will determine the maximum length of cable used to connect sensors to WebRelay-10 PlusTM.
-Some of these factors include, but are not limited to, the type of cable used, the number of sensors, ambient electromagnetic noise, and sensor network topology.
+Many factors will determine the maximum length of cable used to connect sensors to WebSwitch PlusTM.
+Some of these factors include, but are not limited to, the type of cable used, the number of sensor, ambient electromagnetic noise, and sensor network topology.
 Combined cable lengths to all sensors of 600 ft using Cat 5e cable have been successful.
-However, due to the uniqueness of installation environments, results may vary.
+However due to the uniqueness of installation environments, results may vary.
 Please test in the desired environment before permanent installation.

 The following are general recommendations that will maximize sensor runs and minimize problems.

-Cat 5 and Cat 5e network cable has proven to be an effective and low-cost solution for long runs.
-Other cable types can be used, but cable capacitance may limit the length.
+Cat 5 and Cat 5e network cable have proven to be an effective and low-cost solution for long runs.
+Other cable types can be used, but cable capacitance may limit length.
 Figure 2.2h shows the recommended connection using Cat 5 network cable.